tylerakonom/Lowry-Hexadecenoic/README.md

 	/projects/lowryc/software/scripts

 We are going to require a blank job script to work with RC.
-An example test job can be found [**here**]()

-	#!/bin/bash #The type of script being run
-	#SBATCH -J trimReads #Name of the script being run
-	#SBATCH -n 6 # Number of processing cores requested to complete the job
-	#SBATCH -N 1 # Number of nodes requested
-	#SBATCH -t 10:00:00 # Run time in HH:MM:SS
-	#SBATCH --partition=shas
+An example test job can be found [**here**](https://github.com/tylerakonom/Lowry-Hexadecenoic/blob/master/shell_scripts/testjob.sh).
+The header of the script will need to be changed to reflect what the expected necessities of the job are.
+Line 27 will need to be edited to run the command you're out to run.
+The example script is set up to run the help menu for hisat2.

+	singularity exec /projects/lowryc/software/containers/rnaseq2.sif hisat2 --help

+Everything in this command before "hisat2" is setting up for the command, hisat2 is the command being run, and --help is the argument.

 Jobs are run using the following command: